shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/the-sequel/README.md

 <img src="../images/image015.png" width="600">

-The server returned a modified response, confirming that user input was being inserted directly into the backend SQL query.
+The server returned a modified response, confirming that user input was being inserted directly into a SQL query without proper sanitization.

 This behavior confirmed the presence of a **SQL injection vulnerability**.